SerenityOS/serenity/Base/usr/share/man/man5/Shell.md

 The commands can be composed into semantic elements, producing composite commands:

 ### Sequences
-A sequence of commands, executed serially independent of each other: `Commanad ; Command ; Command ...`
+A sequence of commands, executed serially independent of each other: `Command ; Command ; Command ...`

 It should be noted that a newline (`\\n`) can be substituted for the semicolon (`;`).